 The Hill School also has begun implementing an ambitious STEM curriculum, which includes one of the most extensive secondary school engineering programs in the nation.
 We have bolstered our fine arts programs with courses in digital media, video production, design technology, rapid prototyping and fabrication, and design thinking.
 And, we are offering “pre-professional,” co-curricular programs in business and entrepreneurship.

 Over the next three to five years, the Hill School is set to achieve several accomplishments sure to leave their mark on the School’s history.
-The School’s Advancement Office is a 25 person-strong organization driven to achieve the goals set forth in the current “Strength of All” capital campaign which is entering its second year of the five- to seven-year campaign.
+The School’s Advancement Office is a 25 person-strong organization driven to achieve the goals set forth in the current “Strength of All” capital campaign which is entering its fourth year of the five- to seven-year campaign.
 The capital campaign will fund many efforts, including a significant increase in our financial aid and faculty compensation endowment.
-The School is finalizing plans with its architectural firm and securing funding to construct the $25 million Quadrivium Center (a STEM facility) where our science, engineering, and mathematics classes will be housed.
-We are also working to expand the seating capacity of our historic dining hall and completely renovate our food service and preparation areas used by our food service contractor, Sodexo.
+The School is finalizing plans with its architectural firm and securing funding to construct the Quadrivium Center (a STEM facility) where our science, engineering, and mathematics classes will be housed.
+We will expand the seating capacity of our historic dining hall and completely renovate our food service and preparation areas used by our food service contractor, Sodexo, starting in June 2018.
 The School has developed property adjacent to our main campus by recently erecting beautiful new homes for our faculty in our East Faculty Village.
 This Faculty Housing expansion is likely to continue with additional property available for housing construction to ensure The Hill School offers the very best of this important housing benefit to our residential faculty.
 One of our most ambitious goals is to be a driving force in the economic revitalization of Pottstown and our immediate neighborhood and through our Hobart’s Run Community Development program and participation in Pottstown CARES, we are finding traction in ways both small and large.